Geographic Information System (GIS)

 - Tallahassee Online Police Statistics (TOPS) - Displays crime, traffic crash, and quality of life data specific to the City of Tallahassee (Tallahassee Police Dept.).

 - Driver Information - The Tallahassee Driver Information System is a feature of our state-of-the-art Tallahassee Advanced Traffic Management System (TATMS).
 The Traffic Engineering Division is proud to bring you this system to aid in your decision making.
+Statistical information about the traffic congestion and be viewed using the Level of Service (LOS) and Volume over Capacity layers in the application.

 - Think About Personal Pollution (TAPP) - The goal of this site is to provide a WaterDropTool, for use in association with the TAPP Campaign, to educate residents about the flow of water from their property, in order to help protect our local lakes, sinks and streams from the effects of personal pollution.